Which city is cheaper, Greensboro or Savannah?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Savannah is around the same temperature as Greensboro.
-Typically, the summer temperatures in Savannah in July are around 82°F (28°C), and Greensboro is about 81°F (27°C).
+Typically, the summer temperatures in Savannah in July average around 82°F (28°C), and Greensboro averages at about 81°F (27°C).

 People are often attracted to the plentiful sunshine in Greensboro this time of the year.
 In Savannah, it's very sunny this time of the year.
 Savannah usually receives around the same amount of sunshine as Greensboro during summer.
 Savannah gets 267 hours of sunny skies, while Greensboro receives 273 hours of full sun in the summer.